Filed under: Uncategorized | Tags: australopithecine, australopithecus afarensis, bipedality, hominid, hominid dawn, human evolution

 Illustration by Maurice Wilson

 A troop of Australopithecines clambers up from the dank recesses of a forest cave.
 These apish creatures are among the earliest representatives of our own evolutionary line.
-They are members of the Homini subtribe, a taxonomical grouping that includes modern Homo sapiens and our closest living relatives, Chimpanzees.

 The Australopithecines are human-like from the neck down, but their cranial skeletal anatomy is decidedly ape-like..
 They bear large canines and powerful jaw muscles (the masseter and temporal muscles), adapted for a diet of fleshy fruits and the occasional meat dish.
 The jaws project forward as in most Ape species.
 In terms of brain volume, size and dentition, Australopithecus afarensis is comparable to the modern Chimpanzee.
 However, it would be a mistake to think of these ancient hominids as prehistoric chimps.
 For starters, Australopithecines are not knuckle-walkers.
 Knuckle-walking is a rather unusual form of quadrupedalism in which the animal moves on all fours with the pressure being taken on by the knuckles.
 It is a derived characteristic that evolved independently amongst Chimpanzees (and separately amongst Gorillas) well after the human-chimp split.
 Our Australopiths are, infact, well capable of bipedal motion.
 Although they cannot run bipedally as modern humans do (they walked with their hip and knee slightly bent), all the key adaptations for bipedalism are already in place in their anatomy – these are elucidated below.